What Is Critical Thinking?

 Students and candidates are invited to complete a practice Critical Thinking Test.

 TalentLens is part of Pearson PLC, the world’s learning company and global market leader in assessments.
-We are an international talent assessment business, using psychometrics to help organisations select and develop top performers and high potential.
+We are an international talent assessment business.
+Using psychometric tests to help organisations select and develop top performers and high potential.

 Our Team.
 Your Service

-Supported by over 70 years of research, our tests are used by hundreds of companies around the world for their employee recruitment and development projects.
+Supported by over 70 years of research, our psychometric tests, such as the Watson Glaser test, are used by hundreds of companies around the world for their employee recruitment and development projects.
 As experts from the business world, our primary objective is to provide you with ongoing assistance to review your practices, understand and define your needs, and support you in choosing and using our assessment solutions.

 We can support you with: